 - The digital transformation presents a major challenge for non-desk workers

-- Internal communication is more important than ever in 2018
+- Internal communication is more important than ever now

 - HR can use an employee app to manage every step of the employee lifecycle